Understanding Google’s EEAT Algorithm: Why Experience is Now Crucial for SEO

 Trust is the most important factor in how Google judges content quality.

-• Add in Case Studies/ User cases
+• Add Case Studies/ User cases to your website / weave them into your content

-• Interview past and existing clients
+• Interview past and existing clients – add videos or quotes to your content

-• Update your about page with details of past experience
+• Update your About page with details of past experience

 • Include photos/ videos of your work